aaaaadrien/systemd-coffeed/README.md

 sudo dnf install systemd-coffeed
 ```

-## RHEL, Alma Linux and other EL based
+## RHEL, Alma Linux and other EL based with adriend COPR

 Add the adriend copr repo :
 ``` bash